wp-plugins/zanto/readme.txt

 == Upgrade Notice ==

+=0.2.1=
+Upgrade to fix bugs from previous version and better translation process by gray highlighting for translated posts so you can tell the difference between the translated posts and un-translated posts when assoicating the posts on the post edit page.

 = 0.2.0 =
 Upgrade to fix all bugs from the previous version and better integration with the domain mapping plugin.
-=0.2.1=
-Added gray highlighting for translated posts so you can tell the difference between the translated posts and un-translated posts when assoicating the posts on the post edit page.